 One of the first studies conducted on this correlation showed that high THC strains can lower the IOP in the range of 25% to 30%.

-The main issue with treating glaucoma with marijuana is that the IOP needs to be constantly lowered in order for the eye to function properly (edibles are best for this because of their extended duration), while the second issue is that the users who constantly consume large quantities of THC can experience some side effects in their everyday life.
+The main issue with treating glaucoma with marijuana is that the IOP needs to be constantly lowered in order for the eye to function properly (oral solutions such as oils, capsules and edibles are best for this because of their extended duration), while the second issue is that the users who constantly consume large quantities of THC can experience some side effects in their everyday life.

 The difference in people

-If you and the people around you regularly consume cannabis, you probably already noticed that the same strain has different effects on different people.
+If you and the people around you regularly consume cannabis, you probably already noticed that the same strain of weed has different effects on different people.

 These differing effects happen because of a number of key factors which include genetics, sex, overall health and frequency of consumption (increased frequency causes cannabinoid tolerance).

 You also might have noticed the same thing about the eyes.
 Some people get really intense bloodshot eyes, while on others the difference is barely visible, or even non-existent.

 The redness is completely dependent on the person’s blood pressure.
 For instance, if you have high blood pressure, THC won’t be able to decrease it enough for your eyes to become super-red.

 I actually have a completely opposite problem, as my blood pressure is rather low, so when I consume a potent THC strain, I literally look like the Terminator.